jmlandi/app-entrance-and-exit/README.md

-# etrance_and_exit
+# In And Out Service
-HTML, CSS e JS website that scan a QR Code and send the data to a Google Sheet
+HTML, CSS e JS website that scan a QR Code and send the data to a Google Sheet to control in-and-out actions for a real event.